GrenManSK/mdown/README.md

 `--log` - will print log

-`--check` - check for for any manga updates

-`--update` - will download manga updates

 `--search` - will search for manga by its title

-`--show` - will show current manga in database

-`--show-all` - will show current chapters in database

-`--show-log` - will Shows current logs in database

 `--web` - will enter web mode and will open browser on port 8080, core lock file will not be initialized; if ctrl+c mid download, program cache will not be automatically cleared, there is button in web to exit program.
 If program can not be exited with ctrl+c use it to exit program or type "<http://127.0.0.1:8080/end>" in browser, that can happen when you use program without web flag and then again with web flag in same terminal